-5. All projects must be accompanied by a research summary paper of approximately four or five double-spaced typed pages (see Appendix IX).
-The summary paper should give the question being explored, methodology, research findings, and conclusions of the project.
+5. All projects must be accompanied by a research paper of approximately four or five double- spaced typed pages (see Appendix IX, p.
+34).
+The paper should give the research question/problem being explored, methodology, research findings, and conclusions of the project.
 The summary paper must also include bibliographic references.
 If direct citations are to be used in the summary paper, the proper footnotes should be included.